neondatabase/website/content/docs/reference/glossary.md

 ## Root branch

-Each Neon project is created with a root branch called `main`, which cannot be deleted.
-This branch is designated as your project's [primary branch](#primary-branch) by default, but you can change your primary branch.
-You can change the name of your root branch, but you cannot designate another branch as your root branch.
+The main line of data created with each Neon project.
+Each Neon project is created with a "root branch" called `main`, which cannot be deleted.
+This branch is designated as your project's [primary branch](#primary-branch) by default.
 The root branch created with your project always remains your project's root branch.
+You cannot change your project's root branch.

 ## Safekeeper